 Stefanie Schwenk is the lead teacher/owner of Best Beginning, LLC.
 She brings a life-long commitment to children’s educational and emotional development to her work at the school.
 Stefanie shares her home with two sons, Connor and Luke, and her husband Dirk, an attorney in Annapolis.
-Outside of work, Stefanie hikes with her family, practices yoga, and gardens when time allows.
+Outside of work, Stefanie runs, hikes with her family, practices yoga, and gardens when time allows.

 Bachelors of Arts, Psychology, cum laude, University of Massachusetts, Amherst.